LLNL/sundials/doc/arkode/guide/source/sunadjoint/index.rst

 interface for ASA capabilties implemented in the SUNDIALS packages.
 Right now it supports :ref:`the ASA capabilties in ARKODE <ARKODE.Mathematics.ASA>`, while the ASA capabilities in :ref:`CVODES
 <CVODES.Mathematics.ASA>` and :ref:`IDAS <IDAS.Mathematics.ASA>` must be used directly.
+*Users should read the package specific sections on ASA capabiltiies before this section.*

 .. toctree::
    :maxdepth: 1